What Is Email Encryption?

 Yes, Gmail encrypts all messages by default—both in transit and at rest to protect its users from hackers.

-Thanks to TLS, it’s impossible for an attacker to intercept a Gmail message and read it, such as by setting up a malicious Wi-Fi hotspot in a public area.
+Thanks to TLS, it’s impossible for an attacker to intercept a message and read it, such as by setting up a malicious Wi-Fi hotspot in a public area.
 The attack would see only meaningless secret code, and it would be impossible for them to decipher it.

-As far as at rest encryption goes, Gmail uses the Advanced Encryption Standard (AES) algorithm to encrypt all data stored on its servers.
-The same algorithm is also approved by the U.S. National Security Agency (NSA) for top secret information, so you can rest assured knowing that your messages are protected well.
+As far as at-rest encryption goes, Gmail uses the Advanced Encryption Standard (AES) algorithm to encrypt all data stored on its servers.
+The same algorithm is also approved by the U.S. National Security Agency (NSA) for top-secret information, so you can rest assured knowing that your messages are protected well.

 Thanks to TLS and AES being enabled by default, you don’t need to learn how to encrypt an email in Gmail to enjoy a solid level of protection, but that doesn’t mean you can’t go beyond it.